 As you look around it is almost as if certain pieces whisper a siren’s song—calling you to revisit them again and again.
 “People often come in and say, ‘That’s the one,’” says Micah Gilbert, the company’s owner.
 “They connect with a particular piece that resonates with them for any number of reasons.”

-Many of Empressive GeoDesigns’ minerals are transformed into functional décor, including lamps, tables, bowls and various other serviceable items.
-Gilbert adds, “We do all of our mineral cutting, polishing, drilling, wiring, metalworking and acrylics in-house, and are frequently innovating our designs to incorporate a variety of different minerals and materials.”
+Many of Empressive Earth Gallery’s pieces are transformed into functional décor, including tables, bowls, and various other serviceable items.
+Gilbert adds, “We do all of our cutting, polishing, drilling, wiring, and welding in-house, and are frequently innovating our designs to incorporate a variety of different materials such as acrylic, leather, steel, brass, and bronze.”

-Due to its internal manufacturing capabilities, Empressive GeoDesigns offers custom work for any design project.
+Due to its internal manufacturing capabilities, Empressive Earth Gallery offers custom work for any design project.
 One such project it is currently working on is a luxurious acrylic headboard inlaid with a thin banding of rock crystal quartz.
-And because it sources specimens from across the globe (e.g. Madagascar, Australia, the Philippines and Peru), it has a diverse inventory that meets the needs of clients across the design spectrum.
+And because it sources specimens from across the globe (e.g. Madagascar, Australia, Italy and Peru), it has a diverse inventory that meets the needs of clients across the design spectrum.

-Gilbert has been responsible for Empressive GeoDesigns’ purchasing for the past several years—even while earning his bachelor’s degree in geology from the University of Pennsylvania.
-He also has his Graduate Gemologist diploma from the Gemological Institute of America, which is useful since almost all of Empressive GeoDesigns’ rocks and minerals are classified as precious or semiprecious gemstones.
+Gilbert has been responsible for all of Empressive Earth Gallery’s acquisition of specimens—even while earning his bachelor’s degree in geology from the University of Pennsylvania and master’s degree in mining and geological engineering from the University of Arizona.
+He also has his Graduate Gemologist diploma from the Gemological Institute of America, which is useful since almost all of Empressive Earth Gallery’s rocks and minerals are classified as precious or semiprecious gemstones.
 His Registered Master Valuer certification is an extra bonus.
 Gilbert says that all of these scientific and market-based tools assist him in selecting the finest quality specimens.

 “The symbolism of the piece is truly beautiful,” Gilbert continues.
 “Bearing a striking resemblance to the human heart, The Frozen Heart of the Andes tells a poignant story about the human condition.
 An unrelenting flurry of quartz crystals—resembling ice— endeavors to transform the heart into that which is cold and numb.
 Yet, the smoldering fire within the heart still burns, defiantly repelling the frosty bitterness that seeks to overwhelm it.
 Pyrite, named after the Greek word ‘pyr’ meaning ‘fire,’ is the fire within this piece; its large and powerfully lustrous cubes blaze brightly, fueled by the charcoal-like sphalerite, forbidding the heart’s surrender.”

-However, while it is Mother Nature that creates these dazzling works of art, it is Empressive GeoDesigns that prepares and artistically displays them, making them not only marvelous natural décor but a true treasure to the purchaser.
+However, while it is Mother Nature that creates these dazzling works of art, it is Empressive Earth Gallery that prepares and artistically displays them, making them not only marvelous natural décor but a true treasure to the purchaser.